State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Formative Study for Assistant Design

 \subsection{Participants and Procedure}

 We recruited 11 participants (3 undergraduates, 4 graduate students, 4 office workers; ages 20–30, average age 25.6; 7 male, 4 female), whom we refer to as F1-F11.
-All participants reported using personal computers for at least four hours daily, providing a solid basis for examining discrepancies between intended and actual computer use.
+Participants were recruited individually through word-of-mouth within a university community.
+All participants reported using personal computers for at least four hours daily.
+We determined this group suitable for uncovering in-depth contexts and concrete needs for assistant design, considering its characteristic of being highly accustomed to digital environments.
 Eight participants had prior experience with productivity tools such as blocking or time-tracking applications, offering insights into the limitations of widely used conventional systems.

 We conducted interviews focusing on three areas.
 First, we examined participants' digital intentions: the goals they set for computer use, the strategies they employed to pursue these goals, and the patterns of deviation that emerged.
 Second, we investigated their experiences with existing productivity tools, including perceived benefits, limitations, and reasons for discontinuation.
 Third, we asked participants to envision an intelligent, context-aware assistant that could better support intentional digital activity, focusing on desired features, intervention styles, and timing.
-All interviews were audio-recorded with prior consent, manually transcribed, and analyzed using thematic coding.
+All interviews were audio-recorded with prior consent, manually transcribed.
+We analyzed the data using inductive thematic analysis~\cite{braun2006using}.
+Two researchers independently coded the transcripts and refined the themes through iterative discussion.
 Participation was voluntary and uncompensated.